 The equity you need to get a reverse mortgage depends on your age, the interest rate offered, and your home's value.

-FHA has protections in place in the event a reverse mortgage borrower dies.
-These protections are guaranteed by the FHA mortgage insurance on the loan.
-When the last surviving borrower passes away the heirs or beneficiaries will be given 6 months handle affairs before the reverse mortgage balance must be paid back.
-An additional two 3 month extensions can be given to the heirs.
+Reverse mortgages have protections in place in the event a reverse mortgage borrower dies.
+When the last surviving borrower passes away the heirs or beneficiaries will be given sufficient time to decide how to handle the property.
 Unlike a traditional loan, no mortgage payments are required during this time.
 No other mortgage gives this type of protection and assurance to the heirs of a mortgage borrower.

 If the heirs want to keep the home they can pay off the balance with cash or by refinancing the home.